Why Are My Dog’s Ears Brown Inside?

 Ear inspections in dogs most commonly make an appearance during the summer and winter months.
 If you suspect an infection of any kind, visit Germantown Vet for diagnosis and treatment.
 Our trained veterinarians will look into your pup’s ear canals with a special tool called an otoscope to diagnose the cause of the brown discharge.
 We’ll also check for secondary infections that may have developed.

-We can usually begin treatment for ear infections right away.
+We can usually begin treatment for your dog’s ear infection right away.
 First, we gently clean your dog’s ears to remove the brown gunk in your dog’s ears.
 Then, we apply the first dose of eardrops designed to treat the underlying cause.
 We’ll show you how to administer the medication so you can continue treatment at home.

 How to Prevent Dog Ear Infections